CSIS-iLab/india-states/_posts/2020-08-12-to-decentralize-information-technology-industry-in-hyderabad-the-telangana-government-will-incentivize-the-firms-that-set-up-their-facilities-in-areas-other-than-the-western-part-of-the-city.md

 ---
 content_type: articles
 breadcrumbs: articles
-title: To decentralize information technology industry in Hyderabad, the Telangana government will incentivize the firms that set up their facilities in areas other than the western part of the city
+title: The Telangana government will incentivize the firms that set up their facilities in areas other than the western part of the city to decentralize information technology industry in Hyderabad
 date: 2020-08-12 04:00:00 +0000
 states:
 - Telangana